Project Helix Backward Compatibility and PC Games

 Yes — this is now officially confirmed.
 Microsoft Gaming CEO Asha Sharma stated on March 5, 2026 that Project Helix "will lead in performance and play your Xbox and PC games."
 This makes Project Helix the first Xbox console to officially commit to native PC game compatibility.

 What this means in practice: Project Helix can run games from the PC ecosystem natively — not through streaming or emulation, but through direct hardware and software compatibility.
-The implementation details (which storefronts, which games, how the OS works) have not yet been explained and are expected at GDC 2026 (March 9–13).
+The implementation details remain the major open question.
+Jason Ronald's March 11 keynote offered the clearest official clue so far by introducing Xbox mode on Windows 11, but Microsoft still has not explained which storefronts work on retail Helix hardware, how much of Windows is exposed, or whether PC-store multiplayer rules differ inside the Xbox shell.

 Key Open Questions After the Confirmation